 What is landlord insurance?

-Landlord insurance is different to normal house insurance.
-Landlord insurance covers both the house itself and the additional risk added by having a tenant in the property.
+Landlord insurance is a tailored policy for a property used as a rental.
+It is different to normal house insurance.
+Landlord insurance covers both the rental (your house itself) and the additional risk added by having a tenant in the property.

 All homeowners are exposed to common risks such as fire damage, flood, and earthquake, but as a landlord you face an additional occupancy risk due to a tenant living in the property.
 Unlike family, tenants are not generally known to you.